-Responding to Trademark Office Actions: 3 Tips to Overcome Refusals
+Responding to Trademark Office Actions

 Receiving an Office Action is perhaps the most frustrating part of the trademark prosecution process.
 What’s the best way to proceed when the Office Action contains a substantive refusal of registration?
 Is your client’s mark doomed?
 How should you handle your client’s expectations and persuade the Examiner that this application should be approved for publication?
 In this guest blog post, Stacey Kalamaras shares her key tips for how to address this critical and sometimes scary part of the trademark application process.

 Every Office Action is a letter from the United States Patent and Trademark Office (USPTO) Examiner that outlines any deficiency with a trademark application.
 If you fail to respond in a timely manner to any Office Action, it will result in the trademark application being abandoned and the client potentially losing its application priority date.
 However, there are Office Actions that deal solely with administrative issues that are easily correctable - so correct them ASAP!
 Some of these Office Actions would include an amendment to the identification of goods and services, an amendment to a color claim or mark description, an entity clarification, or a claim of prior registration, to name a few.
 A more serious Office Action would involve a substantive refusal on any one of these grounds: merely descriptiveness, the likelihood of confusion, merely a surname to name a few.